jackrobertscott/authpack-client-190806/documents/api/Scopes.md

 Options.

 - id `string`: id of the scope to update.
-- name `string`: full name.
+- name `string?`: a nice scope name.
-- code `string`: used to identify scope in code.
+- code `string?`: used to identify scope in code.
-- description `string`: describe the scope's permissions.
+- description `string?`: describe the scope's permissions.
-- scopeId `string`: the parent of the scope.
+- scopeId `string?`: the parent of the scope.
 - data `object?`: developer assigned attributes.

 Returns.